zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 }
 ```
 **useQuery.test.tsx**
-Through the `initialEntries` props to mock the route currently use.
+Through the `initialEntries` props to mock the route currently used.

 ```jsx
 import { render } from "@testing-library/react";